Exploring the Alphabet of English Idioms: A Journey through ‘L’

 Justifications:

 This is an idiom because it figuratively means to abandon someone in a difficult or helpless situation.
-The phrase uses "high and dry" metaphorically to suggest isolation or neglect.
+The idiom uses "high and dry" metaphorically to suggest isolation or neglect.

 Origin: